BrightspaceGitHubReader/awards-leaderboard-ui/README.md

   * `npm install`
   * `npm run build`
 * Ensure everything is working as expected
+* Bump BSI by updating the `package-lock.json` file
-* Checkin the `package-lock.json` file and ensure that has picked up the correct revision for awards-leaderboard
+  * Ensure `package-lock.json` has picked up the new version revision for awards-leaderboard-ui

 <!-- links -->
 [CI Branch]:https://travis-ci.com/Brightspace/awards-leaderboard-ui